Juno IX BSX Operating Hours counter operation manual -Additional Information

 | Solenoid valves / relays | 200–1000 µT | 0–10 mm | Place sensor directly on the coil |

-- Directly on the motor housing or near the windings, preferably in an unshielded position (not directly behind sheet steel).
+- Directly on the motor housing or near the windings, preferably in an unshielded location (not directly behind sheet steel).

 - Mechanically stable, low vibration, and protected from direct heat radiation.

-- Alignment: The sensor measures in 3D – orientation is not critical, but one axis should point radially to the motor field to capture the greatest effect.
+- Alignment: The sensor measures in 3D – the orientation is not critical, but one axis should point radially to the motor field as far as possible, in order to capture the greatest effect.

 - Mounting: e.g., using a screw, clip, or double-sided adhesive pad with thermal insulation.

-The magnetic field of a motor decreases with distance exponentially or approximately as 1/r³ (dipole field).
+The magnetic field of a motor decreases exponentially or according to 1/r³ (dipole field) with increasing distance.

-Even a few centimeters of distance can significantly reduce the motor's signal, while distant sources become barely measurable.
-Consequently:
+Even a few centimeters of distance significantly reduce the signal from a motor, while sources further away are hardly measurable.

 - If the sensor is mounted close to the target motor (e.g., <5 cm), the influence of other machines is practically negligible.

-- If the sensor is moved further away (>10 cm), the useful signal can quickly weaken and stronger external fields (e.g., from larger motors or transformers) can overlap.
+- If the sensor is moved further away (>10 cm), the useful signal can quickly become weaker and stronger external fields (e.g., from larger motors or transformers) can interfere.

-Specifications subject to change without notice.
-All information provided without guarantee.
+Specifications are subject to change without notice.
+All information is provided without warranty.